-Our Application estate needs to be fit for purpose and our definition of being fit for purpose covers these 5 areas:
+Our Application estate needs to be fit for purpose.
+Our definition for being fit for purpose covers these 5 areas:

-Functionality

-- Does the Application offer self-serve (either for the internal or external customer)? - Are we making full use of all components?
-If the answer is no is the cost of the components limiting us from using these components?

-Security

-- Does the application meet our security standards? - Are the providers of the application keeping the application up to date on the latest or latest -1 version of all components within 3 years of release of a component

-Performance

-- Does the application require considerable infrastructure to perform well? - Does the application work well when used remotely?

-Cost Effective

-- o Have we bench tested the costs against market in the last 5 years? - Have the results of the bench test proven that the product is cost effective? - Are upgrades included in the maintenance costs?
-If not how expensive are the upgrades and are they off-set by low support costs - o Are supplier day rates high?
+- Functionality - Does the Application offer self-serve (either for the internal or external customer)? - Are we making full use of all components?
+If the answer is no, is the cost of the components limiting us from using these components? - Security - Does the application meet our security standards? - Are the providers of the application keeping the application up to date on the latest or latest -1 version of all components within 3 years of release of a component? - Performance - Does the application require considerable infrastructure to perform well? - o Does the application work well when used remotely? - Cost Effective - Have we benchmarked tested the costs against market in the last 5 years? - Have the results of the benchmark test proven that the product is cost effective? - Are upgrades included in the maintenance costs?
+If not how expensive are the upgrades and are they off-set by low support costs - Are supplier day rates high? - Account Management. - Is the supplier pro-active about coming forward with suggestions on how to reduce costs/increase our usage of the product (for our gain)? - How quickly can the supplier react to the requests for work/upgrades etc

-Account Management.

-- Is the supplier pro-active about coming forward with suggestions on how to reduce costs/increase our usage of the product (for our gain) - How quickly can the supplier react the requests for work/upgrades etc